Nikon D5 vs Pentax KP

 Studio photographers will appreciate that the Nikon D5 (unlike the KP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D5 and the KP are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the KP does not have a direct predecessor.
+The KP is a recent model that features in the current product line-up of Pentax.
+In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D5 and the Pentax KP?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.